-Climate change is a challenging issue not just for electric utilities and Southern Company but for our nation and the world.
-Leadership on this issue requires developing and deploying technologies that reduce greenhouse gases while making sure that electricity remains reliable and affordable.
+Climate change is a challenging issue, not just for electric utilities and Southern Company, but for our nation and the world.
+Leadership in this arena must address the duel objectives of developing and deploying technologies that reduce greenhouse gas emissions while ensuring that electricity remains reliable and affordable for customers.

 Carbon dioxide is a byproduct of combustion.
 Southern Company is researching—with the federal government and other partners—how to capture and store carbon dioxide emitted from power plants to keep it out of the atmosphere.
-(See also DOE Carbon Sequestration Atlas and Climate Challenge Emission Reductions.)
+(See also DOE Carbon Sequestration Atlas.)

-- Kemper County Integrated Gas Combined Cycle Project, in Mississippi, will capture 65 percent of carbon dioxide to be sold for enhanced oil recovery.
-Kemper is the only IGCC plant in the U.S. that will capture and store carbon dioxide emissions the day it begins commercial operations.
-In addition, IGCC has fewer nitrous oxide, sulfur dioxide and mercury emissions than traditional pulverized coal technology.
+The Kemper County Energy Facility in Mississippi is designed to capture 65 percent of carbon dioxide to be sold for enhanced oil recovery.
+Kemper is the only integrated gasification combined cycle (IGCC) plant being constructed in the U.S. that is designed to capture and store carbon dioxide emissions the day it begins commercial operations.
+In addition, IGCC is designed to have fewer nitrous oxide, sulfur dioxide and mercury emissions than traditional pulverized coal technology.
 (See TRIGTM sidebar)

-Considerable progress has been made in controlling some anthropogenic (from human activity) greenhouse gases, like chlorofluorocarbons from refrigeration.
 Another lesser known gas, sulfur hexafluoride, has been a focus of Southern Company's attention.
-Sulfur hexafluoride has more than 20,000 times the global warming impact of carbon dioxide on a pound-for-pound basis.
+Sulfur hexafluoride SF6 has more than 20,000 times the global warming impact of carbon dioxide on a pound-for-pound basis.